samueleiche/om.samueleiche.com/README.md

 ## Credits & Gratitude

 - Inspired by:
--   - Futureproof's _Awareness_
+    - Futureproof's Awareness
--   - Thich Nhat Hanh's _Mindfulness Bell_
+    - Thich Nhat Hanh's Mindfulness Bell
 - Sound effect: Ben Burnes
 - Bowl image: SivanaSpirit
 - Background images: Geran de Klerk, Bahman Farzad, Otaka Photos

-## Share the Gift of Mindfulness
+## Sharing the Gift of Mindfulness

-**OM** is offered for free, indefinitely.
-I designed it with my own well-being in mind, but I believe it has the potential to benefit anyone.
-Please feel free to share it with anyone who may find value in it.
+The app is usable online for free.
+I designed it with my own well-being in mind, and I believe it has the potential to benefit anyone.
+Please, feel free to share it with anyone who may find value in it.

-> This whole world is just Om. — Taittiriya Upanishad 1.8

 ## Licence